mdpiper/knowledge/centos.md

 ## SSH access

-Shortly after installing CentOS 7 and getting ***siwenna*** accessible outside CU's VPN, I noticed a stream of attempted logins (several per minute) from IP addresses in China.
+Shortly after installing CentOS 7 and getting ***siwenna*** accessible outside CU's VPN, I noticed a stream of attempted root logins (several per minute) from IP addresses in China.
 Hackers!
+See the log file, **/var/log/secure**.

 I added a rule to **/etc/hosts.allow** to allow only logins from CU: